LimitsAtInfinity01/django_book_search_app/README.md

 ## A Powerful Tool for Finding Your Next Read

 ### Introduction
 Bookih is a user-friendly application designed to help readers discover books based on their preferences.
 Whether you're searching for a specific title, author, or genre, this tool provides a seamless experience for book enthusiasts.

+This is a perfect application if you want to create private social medias for book clubs or book lovers.
+It's features such as following other readers, book reviews, comments, and profile pages makes it so you can interect with many readers and share your thought about many books.

 #### Features
 - Search for book information.